jaromilfrossard/permuco4brain/README.md

 This package is an add-on to permuco to compute cluster-mass test on spatio-temporal data, like full-scalp EEG data.

-The package is still in developpement and will change.
+The package is still in developpement and you can expect changes.

 The main function is brainperm() and it needs: